How To Safely Return To In-Person and Hybrid Events

-For event planners, marketers, and attendees alike, it’s been a tough past couple of years.
-We all miss the rush of the in-person experience – grabbing a fresh coffee in the morning, chatting with your peers and networking in the lounges, even the struggle of trying to find a quiet place to take a call.
+For event planners, marketers, and attendees alike, it’s been a tough couple of years.
+We all miss the rush of the in-person experience: grabbing a fresh coffee in the morning, running into people you haven’t seen in ages, and networking in the lounges … even the struggle of trying to find a quiet place to take a call.

 In-person events are truly irreplaceable, and people are eager to get back to those face-to-face interactions.
-Over the past year, event planners have become incredibly innovative in their virtual event use cases.
-And while virtual events have many benefits in their own right, it was never a question of if live events would come back, but when.
+Over the past two years, event planners have become incredibly innovative in their mastery of virtual events.
+Although the merits of virtual events are many, it was never a question of if in-person events would come back, but rather when in-person events would come back.

-As we look to the future of events, event safety must be our top priority.
-The question on everyone’s mind is how we minimize the risk for our attendees, partners, and staff.
-It will be an adjustment, and this guide will help give you some direction so you can feel confident in planning a safe event.
+As we look to the future of hybrid and in-person events, the safety of everyone involved is undeniably a top priority.
+The question on everyone’s mind is how to minimize the risk for our attendees, partners, and staff.
+It will be an adjustment, and none of us will master it overnight, but this guide will help give you some direction so you can feel confident in planning a safe event.

 Tips for Your Event Venue Search